Screaminlean/DefaultService/README.md

 # Considerations
 ## Application Execution
 By default, the current directory for your Windows service is the System folder, **Not** the directory that your .exe is in ~~(C:\Path\To\My\App.exe)~~.
-We need to bare this in mind when trying ro access files with a relative path as the application will look for those files in the system directory and cause and exception that will cause the service to bail on start with **Error 1053** or an error while running and if not handled will cost you a great deal of time trying to track it down.
+We need to bare this in mind when trying to access files with a relative path as the application will look for those files in the system directory and cause an exception that will cause the service to bail on start with **Error 1053** or an error while running and if not handled will cost you a great deal of time trying to track it down.

 - **x64 C:\windows\System32**
 - **x86 C:\Windows\SysWOW64**